How to Set up a Perfect Python Project

 pyproject.toml, in sections named following the pattern

-- Lines 3 and 6 change the line size from the default value of
+- Lines 2 and 12 change the default line length from

 mypyhas several config options.